guy-977/sore-throat-detection/README.md

 # Pharyngitis detection using deep learning CNN

 Pharyngitis, commonly known as a sore throat, is a prevalent inflammatory condition affecting the throat.
 Detecting and diagnosing such common infections and diseases efficiently is crucial for timely treatment.
-In this repository, we explore the application of artificial intelligence techniques, specifically deep learning, to identify pharyngitis cases.
+In this repository, we explore the application of artificial intelligence techniques, specifically deep learning, to identify pharyngitis cases from images taken by smartphones.

 The dataset used in training this model is a public dataset obtained from *[Toward automated severe pharyngitis detection with smartphone camera using deep learning networks](https://data.mendeley.com/datasets/8ynyhnj2kz/2)*